 MANILA, Philippines — Amid controversy over its billions of pesos in excess funds, the Philippine Health Insurance Corp.
-(PhilHealth) has clarified it will not cover all medicines and laboratory tests under the “minimum standards” of its recently expanded benefit package for patients with failing kidneys.
+(PhilHealth) has clarified it will not cover all medicines and laboratory tests under the “minimum standards” of its recently expanded benefits package for patients with failing kidneys.

-In a July 21 advisory, PhilHealth CEO Emmanuel Ledesma Jr. cited Table 2, Section V(F) of PhilHealth Circular No. 2024-014, which “reiterates that the provision of these services will depend on the patient’s status based on the health-care provider’s clinical assessment, and that these services are not intended to be provided per patient’s demand.”
+In a July 21 advisory, PhilHealth CEO Emmanuel Ledesma Jr. cited Table 2, Section V(F) of PhilHealth Circular No. 2024-014, which “reiterates that the provision of these services will depend on the patient’s status based on the healthcare provider’s clinical assessment and that these services are not intended to be provided per patient’s demand.”

 READ: Patients express gratitude for increased PhilHealth dialysis benefit